DSIDEWeb/dsideweb.github.io/get-involved/index.md

 ## Students

-We are looking for currently enrolled third, fourth, honours, masters and doctoral year students studying towards a Bachelor’s, master’s, doctoral degree in engineering, science, commerce or arts with majors in computer science, statistics, applied mathematics, economics, entrepreneurship, public policy, graphic design and journalism with good academic standing.
+We are looking for currently enrolled third, fourth, honours, masters and doctoral year students studying towards a Bachelor’s, master’s, doctoral degree in engineering, science, commerce or arts with majors in computer science, statistics, applied mathematics, economics.

 **[Applications are open (2019/2020 intake)](https://www.csir.co.za/vacancies)** Deadline 30 September 2019